isc-projects/stork/doc/troubleshooting.rst

               - Kea Control Agent, Kea DHCPv4 server, and/or Kea DHCPv6 server
               - BIND 9

               Stork looks for the processes named ``kea-ctrl-agent`` (for Kea) or ``named`` (for BIND 9).
 Make sure those processes are running and are named appropriately.
 You may use the ``ps aux`` (or similar) command to debug if the processes are running.
 Currently Stork does not support detecting off-line services.
+If BIND 9 is located in an uncommon location and Stork agent is unable to detect it, there are two steps that may be helpful.
+You may enable DEBUG logging level, so the agent will print more detailed information about locations being checked.
+Also, you may define ``STORK_BIND9_CONFIG`` environment variable to specify exact location of the BIND 9 configuration file.

 :Explanation: If the "Last Refreshed" column has a value, and the "Error" column value has no errors,
               the communication between ``stork-server`` and ``stork-agent`` works correctly, which implies that